 Among the many striking artifacts discovered at Pompeii is the famous SATOR square, a five word palindrome that can be read from top to bottom, bottom to top, left to right and right to left:

-There has been much scholarly speculation about the origins, meaning and significance of the SATOR square (which, incidentally, is integral to the recent Christopher Nolan film, Tenet), but viewed as a form of mathematical poetry its elegant ingenuity cannot be disputed.
+There has been much scholarly speculation about the origins, meaning and significance of the SATOR square, but viewed as a form of mathematical poetry its elegant ingenuity cannot be disputed.
 One possible translation of the inscription is: The farmer Arepo holds wheels as his work, presumably for the purpose of ploughing the land.

 A search for ‘square poems’ on JoAnne Growney’s brilliant blog Intersections – Poetry with Mathematics will provide links to a number of examples of the form, including several delightful poems by Growney herself.
 Her 5 x 5 syllable square poem ‘Counting the women’ (reproduced here with her permission) is a wry comment on the paucity of women in mathematics and other STEM subjects:

 When I look around the room – if I don't know in one glance how many women are there with me, I smile.

 Recent years have seen the emergence of innovative forms of square poetry, including the grid poem, conceived by Brian Isett, and the Latin square puzzle poem and its more challenging variation, the Graeco-Latin square puzzle poem, both of which were devised by the Canadian mathematician and poet Lisa Lajeunesse.